**USPS First Class Shipping Does NOT Include Insurance or Signature Confirmation**

 $672.95

-One of the most common questions I get with swirl pots is whether or not an overflow is still necessary.
-Once I have answered that... it's followed by "can you make a clean combo" or "can you make something attached so I don't have to run a line elsewhere".
-Enter the modified version of my V1SF swirl pot, moved back a bit, so the overflow lines up with a mounting point at the rear of the cylinder head to support the additional weight.
+One of the most common questions I get from customers are interested in a swirl pot, is whether or not an overflow is still necessary.
+The answer is yes... and usually the next question is "can you make a clean combo" or "can you make something attached so I don't have to run a line elsewhere".

 NOTE: Made to Order - Contact for ETA - If you are interested in a specific design that varies from this, please email us at sales@tractuff.com.
-If you have questions related to the configuration or options...
-PLEASE visit the WHATS WHAT or FAQ page.
 The cap bung has a 1/16" NPT port for connection to the overflow and uses early model Honda radiator caps, such as an 88'-91' Civic/ CRX or 90'-93' Integra.
-The overflow port is located on the bottom of the tank and is 1/8" NPTF.
-If you are using AN line, I recommend designing the upper radiator hose so that there is droop/ give... so the engines movement and does not push/ pull on the radiator and fatigue any parts.
+The 1/8" NPT overflow port is located on the bottom of the overflow tank.

 Photo Courtesy of rhd_jay